rakeshg56/Urban-Compass-JFSD/README.md

 * [Darshan Jain](https://github.com/darshanjain08) - Backend Developer implemented User Module

 ## Acknowledgements
-The collaborative effort of our team was crucial in the project's implementation.
-I'd especially wish to acknowledge my amazing teammates and our mentor [Surya Kiran Sir](https://github.com/suryakiran1993) whose commitment and knowledge were crucial to the project's completion.
+The collaborative effort of our team was crucial to the project's implementation.
+I'd especially like to acknowledge my amazing teammates and our mentor, [Surya Kiran Sir](https://github.com/suryakiran1993), whose commitment and knowledge were essential to the project's completion.